We are currently experiencing an issue with our telephone lines.

 What do you do with my data?

 Protecting your data is paramount to us.
-When you contact us, you must leave contact details so that we can reply.
+When you contact us, you have to leave contact details so that we can reply.
 At this stage, we will only use and store these details to be able to contact you again about your enquiry.
+We don’t use these details to market to you.

+When you become a client, we then must store your details and matter details for several years.
+This is by law.
 As part of our legal obligations to verify identity and prevent fraud, we also check your details against trusted partner databases to verify your ID.

 You can read more in our Website Privacy Policy and our Company Privacy Policy.